Winnats Pass Derbyshire…the nice lady from Rowter Farm had said something about Winnats Pass and Sparrowfoot….

 Plus….we have a toilet and shower room.

 Ok…we drool over photos of those little vans too.
 We probably want the picnics in the woods and the wild-fire beach parties…well…maybe a barbecue and an early night.
 But one has to be practical…we wanted room for four small to medium size people when necessary.
 And not have those people spitting at each other after a day or so of camping.
-And we wanted to be able to be comfortably spread out.
+We wanted to be able to be comfortably spread out.
 And take badminton racquets.
 And clean clothing.
-And somewhere for the lady to dress.
+Not forgetting somewhere for the lady to dress.
 You know?

 So we chose comfort.
 Dreams can be planned whilst settling down to sleep comfortably and then lived the next day.
 We are living our dream without breaking our sleep pattern.
 Or the bank.